 Are Italian men womanisers?

 It is no secret that Italian men can be flirtatious.
 Indeed, the general stereotype of an Italian man is that of Casanova – a charming, attractive man with many lovers.

 But this is a negative stereotype and generalisation.
 Values around faithfulness, women, etc varies from person to person.

 Are all British men perfect partners that never cheat or disrespect their wives and partners?
 I don’t think so.

 Many Italians are in committed relationships and cannot imagine doing something to hurt their partners.
 It is offensive to suggest that someone’s culture or ethnicity influences their morals.

 Dating Italian men is an opportunity to learn far more about Italian culture, food, and life than you ever could on a two-week Italy itinerary.
 He can introduce you to new dishes, drinks, musicians, and movies.

 You can teach him about your country too, and have fun learning about the differences in each others backgrounds and upbringings.
 If you are dating an Italian in Italy, they can also take you to hidden restaurants and bars that you would have otherwise never have found.

 Hilarious Encounters with Italian Men

-I peer around to make sure that no-one is watching me devour this croissant like an ogre, and notice a Sicilian guy staring at me.
-Horrified that someone seems so transfixed by my croissant gobbling, I try and make a conscious effort to eat like less of a trollop as I continue.
+I peer around to make sure that no one is watching me devour this croissant like an ogre, and notice a Sicilian guy staring at me.
+Horrified that someone seems so transfixed by my croissant gobbling, I make a conscious effort to eat like less of a trollop as I continue.